jinglingli/nn-extrapolate/README.md

-# How Neural Networks Extrapolate
+# How Neural Networks Extrapolate: From Feedforward to Graph Neural Networks

 This repository is the PyTorch implementation of the experiments in the following paper: